JAM celebrates 25 years of commissioning music in the UK at St Bride's Church, Fleet Street, London.

 Britten Sinfonia makes its festival debut with a vivid programme celebrating Mealor @50, La Belle Époque, and major composer anniversaries — featuring Mealor’s radiant Symphony No.2, inspired by the Canadian Rockies.

-Late Night Music: Six Meditation
+Late Night Music: Six Meditations

 with Jonathan Dove